PurvaSungra/Call-Center-Trend-Analysis/README.md

 After finishing up with the Power Query Editor, I started making some calculations using special functions called DAX functions.
 These calculations were important because they helped me create the Key Performance Indicators (KPIs) that were needed for the task.
 Some of the calculations I made are called measures.

-1.Positive Satisfaction Rating which were all ratings from 4 to 5.
+ 1. Positive Satisfaction Rating which were all ratings from 4 to 5.